Tablet: Van-Eyck Livery Collar

 Finally, I utilized a free-use software program called Guntram’s Tablet Weaving Thingie (GTT) in order to plot my weaving pattern.
 This software was helpful because the preview generator allowed me to play around with settings such as threading of cards and see how the changes would affect the woven piece.
 I found it a useful modern tool to help weavers create unique patterns, as well as share those patterns in a more standardized notation.

-For general weaving and documentation, see here
+For general weaving documentation, see here.

 Bibliography: